temet.util

 least_squares_fit(func, params_init, params_bounds, args=None)

-Wrap scipy.optimize.least_squares() using the Trust Region Reflective algorithm for fitting with (optional) constraints on each parameter.
+Wrap least_squares() using the Trust Region Reflective method for fitting with parameter constraints.

 reducedChiSq(sim_x, sim_y, data_x, data_y, data_yerr=None, data_yerr_up=None, data_yerr_down=None)

-Helper, computed reduced (i.e.) mean chi squared between a simulation ‘line’ and observed relation given by a set of points with errorbars.
+Compute reduced (i.e.) mean chi squared between a simulation ‘line’ and observed points with errors.

 sgolay2d(z, window_size, order, derivative=None)